matteoceschia/ImageSegmentationClustering/README.md

 loose sensible start and end points.
 Taking all means forming a lot of paths which are then each turned into a cluster.
 However, it also means the true clusters have to be in the set of solutions.
-Defining start and end points is easy when try to capture all, i.e. every node on the periphery of the tracker grid is a candidate as is every singly connected node, i.e. a node with a single edge attached.
+Defining start and end points is easy when trying to capture all, i.e. every node on the periphery of the tracker grid is a candidate as is every singly connected node, i.e. a node with a single edge attached.
 The latter captures all cases where tracks start/end anywhere inside the tracker grid.

-Forming a shortest path from start to end then is a purely abstract operation between nodes, i.e. no notion of geometry other than that nodes are neighbours hence are connected enters.
+Forming a shortest path from start to end then is a purely abstract operation between nodes, i.e. no notion of geometry enters other than that nodes are neighbours hence are connected.
 The clustering doesn't know anything about concepts of straight or curved or kinked and all edges have the same weight hence no discrimination of going up or down against horizontal nodes like in a grid geometry is permitted.
 The shortest path is hence abstract and the